SOLOWIN Launches Dubai Operations Center, Accelerating Expansion in UAE Market Following Saudi Layout

-HONG KONG, Aug.
-22, 2025 (GLOBE NEWSWIRE) -- via IBN -- Solowin Holdings (NASDAQ: SWIN) (“Solowin” or the “Company”), a leading financial services firm providing comprehensive solutions across traditional and digital assets, today announced the official launch of its Dubai Operations Center and the commencement of its application for a Category 3C asset management license from the Dubai International Financial Centre (DIFC), one of the world’s most advanced financial centers and the leading financial hub for the Middle East.
+Hong Kong, Aug.
+22, 2025 (GLOBE NEWSWIRE) -- Solowin Holdings (NASDAQ: SWIN) (“Solowin” or the “Company”), a leading financial services firm providing comprehensive solutions across traditional and digital assets, today announced the official launch of its Dubai Operations Center and the commencement of its application for a Category 3C asset management license from the Dubai International Financial Centre (DIFC), one of the world’s most advanced financial centers and the leading financial hub for the Middle East.
 This move follows Solowin’s recently disclosed strategic collaboration with CITIC Construction on August 20, 2025, to develop financial technology infrastructure in Saudi Arabia, further underscoring the Company’s accelerating expansion across the Middle East region of compliant financial services.

 “The Dubai Operations Center is a pivotal addition to Solowin’s global compliance network,” said Peter Lok, CEO of Solowin.
 “By integrating Saudi-based infrastructure resources, we are fully committed to contribute a cross-regional ‘digital financial silk road’.”